rnietoe/Training/docs/AWS/02-Storage.md

 Enhanced features:

 * **S3 - Intelligent Tiering**, using machine learning to move files to the most cost-effective access tier.
 It does not make sense to use S3 standard.
 Instead, use S3 - Intelligent Tiering to save money
+    * You cannot transition from Intelligent Tiering to Standard-IA.
 * **S3 Batch Operations** create jobs to enable automatic actions
 * **S3 on Outposts** store customer data generated on-premises before moving it to an AWS Region.
 * **S3 Objetc lock** use **WORM** model (objects are Written Once and Read Many) during bucket creation.
 Objects (the whole bucket or individual files) became unmodificable and undeletable: